Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

 \subsubsection{Construction of Dynamic Networks}

-For each brain region, we extracted the wavelet coefficients of the mean time series in temporal windows given by trial blocks (of approximately 60 TRs; see Table \ref{experiment2}).
+For each of the 112 brain regions, we extracted the wavelet coefficients of the mean time series in temporal windows given by trial blocks (of approximately 60 TRs; see Table S2).
 The leftmost temporal boundary of each window was equal to the first TR of an experimental trial block, and the rightmost boundary was equal to the last TR in the same block.
-We thereby extracted block-specific data sets from the EXT, MOD, and MIN sequences (with 6--10 blocks of each sequence type; see Table \ref{experiment2} for details of the number of blocks of each sequence type) for each of the 20 participants participating in the experiment and for each of the 4 scanning sessions.
+We thereby extracted block-specific data sets from the EXT, MOD, and MIN sequences (with 6--10 blocks of each sequence type; see Table S2 for details of the number of blocks of each sequence type) for each of the 20 participants participating in the experiment and for each of the 4 scanning sessions.

 For each block-specific data set, we constructed an $N\times N$ adjacency matrix ${\bf W}$ representing the complete set of pairwise functional connections present in the brain during that window in a given participant and for a given scan.
 Note that $N = 112$ is the number of brain regions in the full brain atlas (see the earlier section on ``Partitioning the Brain into Regions of Interest'' for further details).
-To quantify the weight $W_{ij}$ of functional connections between regions labelled $i$ and $j$, we used the magnitude squared spectral coherence as a measure of nonlinear functional association between any two wavelet coefficient time series (consistent with our previous study \cite{Bassett2011b}).
+To quantify the weight $W_{ij}$ of functional connectivity between regions labeled $i$ and $j$, we used the magnitude squared spectral coherence as a measure of nonlinear functional association between any two wavelet coefficient time series (consistent with our previous study \cite{Bassett2011b}).
 In using the coherence, which has been demonstrated to be useful in the context of fMRI neuroimaging data \cite{Sun2004}, we were able to measure frequency-specific linear relationships between time series.

-To examine dynamic changes in functional brain network architecture during learning, we constructed multilayer networks by considering the set of $L$ adjacency matrices constructed from consecutive blocks of a given sequence type (EXT, MOD, or MIN) in a given participant and scanning session.
+To examine changes in functional brain network architecture during learning, we constructed multilayer networks by considering the set of $L$ adjacency matrices constructed from consecutive blocks of a given sequence type (EXT, MOD, or MIN) in a given participant and scanning session.
 We combined the matrices in each set separately to form a rank-3 adjacency tensor ${\bf A}$ per sequence type, participant, and scan.
-Such a tensor can be used to represent a time-dependent network structure \cite{Mucha2010,Bassett2011b}.
-In the following sections, we describe a variety of diagnostics that can be used to characterise these multilayer structures.
+Such a tensor can be used to represent a time-dependent network \cite{Mucha2010,Bassett2011b}.
+In the following sections, we describe a variety of diagnostics that can be used to characterize such multilayer structures.